ML-Bioinfo-CEITEC/genomic_benchmarks/docs/human_enhancers/README.md

 Dataset created with data downloaded from [Ensembl](https://www.ensembl.org/index.html).

-Positive sequences are Human enhancers from [VISTA Enhancer Browser](https://enhancer.lbl.gov/), but accessed via Ensembl.
+Positive sequences are Human enhancers from [The FANTOM5 project](https://fantom.gsc.riken.jp/5/), but accessed via Ensembl.
 Negative sequences are randomly generated from Human genome GRCm38 to match lengths of positive sequences and to not overlap them.

-The VISTA Enhancer Browser is a central resource for experimentally validated human and mouse noncoding fragments with gene enhancer activity as assessed in transgenic mice.
-Most of these noncoding elements were selected for testing based on their extreme conservation in other vertebrates or epigenomic evidence (ChIP-Seq) of putative enhancer marks.
+The FANTOM5 project contains atlases of mammalian promoters, enhancers, lncRNAs and miRNAs.
+They have mapped the sets of transcripts, transcription factors, promoters and enhancers active in the majority of mammalian primary cell types and a series of cancer cell lines, and tissues, using Cap Analysis of Gene Expression (CAGE).